Paul Farren

-Paul Farren (born December 24, 1960) is a former American football Offensive tackle in the National Football League for the Cleveland Browns.
+Paul Vincent Farren (born December 24, 1960) is an American former professional football offensive tackle in the National Football League (NFL).
+He played for the Cleveland Browns from 1983 to 1991.
 Farren took over as the Browns' starting left tackle after Rickey Bolden was injured in 1989.
 Farren also played as a guard and a center when he attended Boston University.
-Farren was considered a long shot to make the pros.